akshayranganath/akshayranganath.github.io/_posts/2017-09-15-OCSP-Validation-With-Openssl.md

 image: https://res.cloudinary.com/akshayranganath/image/upload/f_auto,q_auto/blog/tls-validation.png
 tags: [ocsp, tls, openssl, security]
 ---

+>Edit June 19,2020: Added details to support OCSP request to servers that don't support HTTP 1.0.

 I had been working on understanding and troubleshooting an OCSP implementation and learnt a few things and thought I could share them on the blog.

 ## What is OCSP?